haocat/Learing-for-Advanced-Expriment-Course-in-NJU-2019-Fall-/README.md

 repository for Advanced Expriment Course Ⅱ in NJU

 ## BCH encoder (255,191,8) in seriel way:
-  bch_encoder.v : use a LFSR to encode in seriel
+  bch_encoder.v : use a LFSR to encode in seriel way
   simu_coder_test.v: simulation file to test